 “Attempting to sand a cupped floor while it is still too wet may cause subsequent crowning when the floor dries.
 Flooring that does not return to its original shape, even after completing an entire heating season, probably is permanently deformed.
 (Taking moisture readings at different levels in the wood flooring also can help determine this—if there is a gradient of 1 percent or more between the top and bottom of the boards, they probably are not done drying.)
 If the boards are permanently deformed, the cupped edges may be sanded off.”

 This floor can be corrected by sanding and refinishing once there is no more than a 1 percent moisture variation between the hardwood flooring and the subfloor.
-This may take several more weeks, months or even a year and can best be accomplished through controlling room temperature and relative humidity.
+May take several more weeks, months or even a year.
+Best accomplished through controlling room temperature and relative humidity.

-If the floor is sanded prior to reaching the 1% variation between the top and bottom of the hardwood, there is a risk of crowning after the sanded and newly refinished floor reaches that point.
+Floor sanded prior to reaching the 1% variation between the top and bottom of the hardwood.
+There’s risk of crowning after the sanded and newly refinished floor reaches that point.
 If crowning occurred the floor might need to be replaced.
 To avoid this risk, it would be advisable to wait until spring of 2014 and perform the work between the heating and cooling months.
 At that time, the work should only be performed if the sand and finish contractor can show through moisture testing the the floor is ready for sanding.